 Is that You?
 Identifying anyone’s identity based on a photo is surprisingly easy, it just requires a freely available software service like face.com (Tagline: “Is That you?”).
 A face on a photo is being compared to millions of publicly available images on the internet (conveniently uploaded and tagged by you).
 In about 61% of the cases our face and names can be correctly identified within seconds.
 Many surveillance points in the US, Canada, also London, UK use that basic approach on a large and connected scale.
 In the name of public safety it tracks everyone's itineraries by connecting random surveillance footage, recognizing faces, locations, time and names.
 It's fairly close to a "Minority Report" scenario.
 You can (partially) pull the plug by deleting personal photos online or by leaving that social network with lax privacy standards alltogether.

 CureTogether aggregates personal experiences of people dealing with a particular health condition or disease, for example Migraine in this chart.
 Interestingly, effective solutions are simple and usually imply lifestyle change or avoiding a bad habit.
 Even more intriguing is the lower right quadrant: popular things that don't work.
 Strikingly, that quadrant mostly includes highly advertised, commercial products: pharmaceuticals that are expensive and have a negative impact, many of them with addictive side-effects.
 Brands included in that quadrant are Advil, Tylenol, Topamax, also Naproxen, Acetaminophen, Exedrin which are not visualized in the chart.
-Looking beyond Pharma, it's an interesting example of what is probably going on in many areas of our lives right now - Marketing Mythology starts to lead large parts of the population to buy expensive stuff that actually damages their well-being.
+Looking beyond Pharma, it's an interesting example of what is probably going on in many areas of our lives right now: Marketing Mythology leads us to buy stuff that doesn't work.